Community Preventive Services Task Force and United States Preventive Services Task Force

 Together, CPSTF and USPSTF identify effective, evidence-based preventive interventions to improve health in clinical and community settings across the country.
 The task forces work together to ensure there is no duplication of effort.

-The Community Preventive Services Task Force and the USPSTF concurrently release their annual reports to Congress to demonstrate the close collaboration of the two Task Forces, and to provide a full picture of our nation’s prevention research needs.
+CPSTF and USPSTF annual reports to Congress demonstrate their collaboration and provide a full picture of the nation’s prevention research needs.